The Master of Financial Planning is a highly specialised course that has been designed and developed in consultation with industry experts.

 This program allows eligible students who have more than two years’ experience the opportunity to undertake two Challenge Assessments with Western.
 These will help us evaluate your knowledge and potentially fast-track your pathway to an accredited qualification.
 Please note the Challenge Assessment is only available to candidates that have relevant working experience and knowledge within the Financial Planning field.

-The Challenge Assessment is available for the following units: Communication and Ethics in Financial Planning, Principles of Financial Planning, Investment Planning & Superannuation, Estate Planning and Funds Management & Portfolio Selection.
+The Challenge Assessment is available for the following units: Communication and Ethics in Financial Planning, Principles of Financial Planning, Investment Planning, Superannuation, Planning for Retirement and Funds Management & Portfolio Selection.

 Fees and delivery

 Looking for a career change?
 Hoping to gain a new professional qualification that will help take your career further?
 Or just hoping to expand your horizons?
 Western’s range of diverse postgraduate degrees provide you with the opportunity to diversify your skillset in a supportive and flexible learning environment that enables you to thrive in your chosen field.

 To gain a better understanding of course content, study options, admission requirements or to simply find out more register your interest below and we will be in touch.

 Start your unlimited journey today.

 As financial planning graduate, you can look forward to career opportunities in: